 Deepavali: Deepavali, or Diwali as it is popularly called, is the festival of lights.
 It symbolizes the victory of righteousness and the lifting of spiritual darkness.
 The word Deepavali literally means rows of clay lamps.
 It is celebrated on the New Moon day of the dark fortnight during October-November.
 It is also associated with the return to Ayodhya of Lord Rama, His wife Sita and His brother Lakshmana after their fourteen-year sojourn in the forests.
 The day also marks the coronation of Lord Rama.

 The meanings of Diwali, its symbols and rituals, and the reasons for celebration are innumerable.
 Another is how Lord Krishna tamed and killed the demon King Narakasura.
-It also commemorates Lord Krishna's victory over the demon Narakasura.
 It is said that Narakasura, the son of Bhudevi, who ruled the kingdom of Pradyoshapuram, often troubled the devas and disturbed the penance of the sages.
 Narakaasura also had kidnapped and terrorized the gopis of Vrindavan.
 Tired of this harassment, Indra and other devas approached Lord Krishna and pleaded with Him to protect them from the demon Narakasura.
 But the demon king could only be killed by a woman.
 So Lord Krishna asked His wife, Satyabhama, the reincarnation of Bhudevi, to be His charioteer in the battle with Narakasura.
 Lord Krishna waged a fierce battle and killed the demon.
 When the evil Naraka was finally killed by Bhagwan Krishna and Satyabhaama, he begged pitifully for mercy; thus, upon his entreaties, Bhudevi declared that his death should not be a day of mourning but an occasion to celebrate and rejoice.
 Since then, Deepavali is celebrated every year with lots of fun and frolic and fireworks.
 It is also known as Krishna Chaturdashi.
 It is also celebrated as the day Bhagwan Vishnu married Maha Lakshmi.

-Central to Hindu philosophy is the assertion that there is something beyond the physical body and mind which is pure, infinite, and eternal, called the Atman.
+Central to Vedic philosophy is the assertion that there is something beyond the physical body and mind which is pure, infinite, and eternal, called the Atman.
 Just as we celebrate the birth of our physical being, Deepawali is the celebration of this Inner Light, in particular the knowing of which outshines all darkness (removes all obstacles and dispels all ignorance), awakening the individual to one's true nature, not as the body, but as the unchanging, infinite, immanent and transcendent reality.
 With the realization of the Atman, come universal compassion, love, and the awareness of the oneness of all things (higher knowledge).
 This brings Anand (Inner Joy or Peace).
 In India, Diwali is now considered to be a national festival, and the aesthetic aspect of the festival is enjoyed by most Indians regardless of faith.

 Diwali is also associated with the story of the fall of Bali - a demon king who was conquered by Lord Vishnu.
 Lord Vishnu appeared to the demon king Bali in the form of a dwarf and requested only three steps of land.
 The evil and egotistic Bali granted the dwarf's meager request of only three feet.
 Suddenly, Lord Vishnu took on His grand size and placed one foot on the Earth, another on the Heavens and His third on the head of the evil Bali.